 Whether she has pelvic pain unrelated to periods

-Whether acetaminophen or nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve the pain
+Whether nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve the pain

 The woman is asked whether she has or has had disorders and other conditions that can cause cramps, including use of certain drugs (such as birth control pills) or an IUD.
-She is also asked about physically or emotionally traumatic experiences, such as sexual abuse.
 Practitioners ask whether she has had any surgical procedures that increase the risk of pelvic pain, such as a procedure that destroys or removes the lining of the uterus (endometrial ablation).

 A pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more is done.
-Doctors check the vagina, vulva, cervix, uterus, and the area around the ovaries for abnormalities, including polyps and fibroids.
+Doctors check for abnormalities, including discharge, tenderness, polyps, and fibroids.

 Testing is done to rule out disorders that may be causing the pain.
 For most women, tests include